Manca/algorithms2/README.md

-# algorithms2
-Stanford's Algorithms: Design and Analysis, Part 2
+# Algorithms: Design and Analysis, Part 2
+Stanford's Coursera course on algorithms, part 2.
+It can be taken here: https://class.coursera.org/algo2-004/

+Like my previous repo on Part I of this course (https://github.com/Manca/algorithms1), this one will contain solutions to the programming assignments posted throughout the course.
+As before, they'll be coded in C++11.
+Feel free to comment, or give your opinion of the code - pull requests and issues are always available/welcome.

+Let's do some coding now...

+## Problems
+1) Greedy algorithms